dimadin/disable-google-fonts/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.2 =
+* Released on 9th December 2015
+* Remove fonts used in Twenty Sixteen.

 = 1.1 =
 * Released on 29th December 2014